 PJM is currently evaluating proposed transmission solutions to address increasing load and reliability issues in the Maryland and northern Virginia area as part of its 2022 Window 3 competitive solicitation.
 In October 2023, PJM's Transmission Expansion Advisory Committee (TEAC) recommended that a PSEG proposed solution be included in the projects to be approved by PJM's Board.
-PJM's Board is expected to make its awards in December 2023.
-Our proposal is a \$447 million investment with an expected in-service date of 2027.
-There is no assurance that the PJM Board will approve the TEAC's recommendation and award the project solution to PSEG.
+PJM's Board is expected to make open in July 2024.

+PJM has also announced its awards intent to open the 2024 Regional Transmission Expansion Plan (RTEP) Window 1 solicitation in December 2023.
+Our proposal July 2024, which is a \$447 million investment with an expected in-service date to include the impacts of 2027.
+There is no assurance that higher load growth forecasts.